-3.3.4 Multi-centreline method
+3.2.4 Multi-centreline method

 This method extends the centreline method to include multiple centrelines that span the width of a margin.
-This results in many one-dimensional measures of change, thus allowing the spatial variability of margin advance/retreat to be quantified (Figure 3d).
+This results in many one-dimensional measures of change across the entire margin width, thus allowing the spatial variability of margin advance/retreat to be quantified (Figure 1d).
 MaQiT visualises the distance changes that occur as colour change on an xy plot (see Section 4).
-Where the process of interest may occur over timescales longer than the intervals between observations, it is also possible to define the temporal ‘window’ over which margin changes will be quantified.
+Where the process of interest may occur over timescales longer than the intervals between observations, it is also possible to define the temporal ‘window’ over which margin changes will be quantified that will improve data visualisation.
 For example, if a margin observation exists every 8 days, but the research question requires comparison of observations made between every 30 to 40 days apart, this can optionally be defined and MaQiT will automatically filter the observations.
+These results can also be output to csv files as time-distance tables.

 3.4 Viewing results from MaQiT

 The results generated by MaQiT for each method can be visualised as a series of plots that are automatically generated by the tool.
 Due to the nature of each method, the plots used to visualise the results vary between methods (i.e. the centreline method does not include a plot to check box geometry as it does not require using a box).
-For the centreline, and curvilinear and variable box methods there are either three or four plots shown (e.g. Figures S1-4).
-The first plot shows all the margins to allow the user to check that they have been read in correctly.
-The second plot is only included for the curvilinear and variable box methods as it allows the user to check that the box geometries have been constructed correctly.
+For the centreline, and curvilinear and variable box methods there are either three or four plots shown (e.g. Supplementary 2; Figures S1-4).
+The first plot shows all the margins to allow the user to check that they have been read in correctly by MaQiT.
+The second plot is only included for the curvilinear and variable box methods as it allows the user to check that the box geometries have been constructed correctly and whether redrawing of the centreline is necessary.
 The third plot shows a time series of distance change of the margin.
-The multi-centreline method provides a different output, showing results as a series of 4 rows of plots that show (1) marginal change including every available observation; (2) marginal change using the defined temporal window (if a temporal window is not defined this plot will be identical to the first plot); (3) absolute distance change between observations from one margin to the next observation; and (4) rate of margin change between observations (Figure S4).
+The multi-centreline method provides a different output, showing results as a series of 4 rows of plots that show (1) marginal change including every available observation; (2) marginal change using the defined temporal window (if a temporal window is not defined this plot will be identical to the first plot); (3) absolute distance change between observations from one margin to the next observation; and (4) rate of margin change between observations (e.g. Figure 5b).
 The left column of plots shows changes occurring for the entire margin width, while the right column shows for reference the one dimensional results that would otherwise be generated by the centreline method.

 It is strongly recommended for all methods that users view results generated by MaQiT as a quality control measure of both the user’s data and the successful execution of the analysis.

 Users with a standalone MaQiT installation are able to output results to a csv file for subsequent analysis.
 Values output include year, month, date, serial date (i.e. number of days since January 0th 0000 AD), margin position on flowline, margin position relative to most retreated, margin change compared to previous observation, rate of change from previous observation, margin width, and (for box methods only) box widths and box area.
 Users with a Matlab® license are able to interrogate and subsequently analyse output via the Results data structure that is generated and located in the workspace and/or export data to a csv file.
-Due to the nature of the data generated by the multi-centreline method (i.e. xyz data that are problematic to systematically write to a csv file), MaQiT standalone installation users are not able to write results from this method.
+Note that the multi-centreline method outputs data as three csv files showing margin position, margin change from the previous observation, and rate of margin change from the previous observation.